TechJunkie is a BOX20 Media Company

 TechJunkie is supported by our readers.
 When you make a purchase through our links, we may earn a commission.
 Read More.

-The best free remote desktop tools enable you to complete the standard tasks with ease while spicing things up with some extra features.
+The best free remote desktop tools enable you to easily complete the standard tasks while spicing things up with some extra features.
 We’re talking about remote printing, endless chatting, power control, and other things you didn’t know you needed.
 Most programs from this list qualify as solid remote control software, so you can’t go wrong with either one.
-However, keep an eye out for those special treats because they can make a world of difference.
+However, keep an eye out for those special features because they can make a significant difference.

 TeamViewer is one of the most reliable remote desktop tools that offers a free version for personal, non-commercial use.
 You’ll be able to access pretty much any remote device or server without hindrance.
 It’s incredibly user-friendly, so you don’t have to be a programming wiz to install it.